SQL recipes

 The SQL query should generally be preferred.
 It allows you to focus on writing your query, while leaving plumbing work to DSS.

 The “SQL script” recipe should be used in the few cases where DSS cannot rewrite your query from a main SELECT statement.
-Two prominent exemples are, the CTE (“WITH”) construct and data types not handled by DSS directly (like Geometry datatypes).
+Two prominent examples are, the CTE (“WITH”) construct and data types not handled by DSS directly (like Geometry datatypes).

 Structure